Finschia/finschia-sdk/x/foundation/README.md

 ## Msg/GovMint

-Massive minting is possible through 'msggovmint' up to 1 time after the chain is started.
+Massive minting is possible through 'MsgGovMint' up to 1 time after the chain is started.

 +++ https://github.com/line/lbm-sdk/blob/66988a235a0e01f7a1ee76d719d585ff35f0d176/proto/lbm/foundation/v1/tx.proto#L221-L225

 The message handling should fail if:

+* the authority is not the module's authority.
 * The remaining left count is 0.

 # Events